Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 *"And there is no permission for anyone to take (i.e. believe in) something which the Companions of the Messenger of Allāh (ﷺ) were not upon, or that a man invites to something which was innovated by someone before him by the people of innovation, then (in that case) he is like the one who innovated it.
 So whoever claims this, or holds this opinion, then he has verily rejected the Sunnah and opposed the truth and the Jamā’ah, and he has allowed the desires (i.e. innovation) and he is worse for this Ummah than Iblīs.
 And whoever knows what the people of innovation left of the Sunnah and that which they separated themselves from, and he then adheres to it, then he is a follower of the Sunnah and a follower of the Jamā’ah.
 This person is deserving of  being followed, aided and protected, and he is among those towards whom the Messenger of Allāh (ﷺ) advised."* (Sharh As-Sunnah by Al-Barbahārī)

-Ibn ’Umar (رضي‬ الله عنه‬) said regarding the people who did not believe in the *Qadar* (Divine Decree):
+Ibn ’Umar (رضي الله عنه) said regarding the people who did not believe in the *Qadar* (Divine Decree):

 *"If you met those people then inform them that I am free from them and they are free from me."* (Sahīh Muslim)